DunedinJS/dunedin-modern-javascript/workshops/2/overview.md

-# Workshop 2: A taste of Modern JavaScript
+# Workshop 2: a taste of Modern JavaScript

 ## Target audience